-Apart from these cyclones, various cyclones occurring at different times which have deeply
+Apart from these cyclones, various cyclones occurring at different times which have deeply affected human life and social life are also notable.

-Name of Cyclone Time Average High Speed Affected Place Fatalities Damage ÄYLA 2009 - 25 TH May to 27 th May 150km/h Bangladesh, Sundarban, W.B.
+Name of Cyclone Affected Place Fatalities Damage ÄYLA 2009 - 25 TH May to 27 th May 150km/h Bangladesh, Sundarban, W.B.
 339 \$ 1 billion USD